RHIT-CSSE/csse332/Homework/VirtualMemoryLab/README.md

 *Take a look at [mmap\_file\_example.c](mmap_file_example.c) for details.*

+Note that this example removes MAP_ANONYMOUS from the mmap parameters.
+This is important because anonymous means "not mapping to a disk a file" which was true in the first part but is no longer true in part 2.

 ## Tracking the oldest

 It is important that we select the right page to unmap when a new page